coavins/bizhawk-connector/README.md

 ## Attribution

 These scripts were taken and modified from the Bizhawk connector.lua provided in Warp World's Crowd Control SDK.
-It is unknown how they are each licensed.
-Works provided by Warp World are known to be freely modified and redistributed, with attribution.
+It is unknown how they are each licensed, but Warp World support stated that they are free to be modified and redistributed, with attribution.